cps406lab/Introduction-to-git/README.md

 # Introduction-to-git

 * This repo is created to introduce students with version controlling using git.
-* Visit the wiki to see basic instructions
+* Visit the <a href="https://github.com/cps406lab/Introduction-to-git/wiki">wiki</a> to see the basic instructions
-* You will find the wiki on the Top navigation bar of this page